dmitry-ivanov/laravel-testing-tools/README.md

 #### `assertEloquentDatesNotEquals()`

-Checks if Eloquent model date fields are not equal to specified value:
+Check if an Eloquent model date fields are not equal to the specified value:

 ```php
 $this->assertEloquentDatesNotEquals(Post::class, ['publish_at']);